 - how to pay by credit card, and

 - where and when to report if you would like to appear in court.
+Be sure to schedule your court appearance in advance, you will not be able to appear on a walk-in basis.
 Bail is not required to appear in court.

 - You may receive the reminder notice about two weeks before your "promise to appear" date (appearance date), which is shown below your signature on the ticket.

-- Payment options are shown on the reminder notice to help you avoid the time and inconvenience of coming to the courthouse.
+- The reminder notice includes options to help you resolve this matter while avoiding the time and inconvenience of coming to the courthouse.

 Do not disregard your ticket if you do not receive your reminder notice in the mail.
 You must appear at the courthouse or settle your case by mail, over the phone, or online by the appearance date, whether or not you receive the reminder notice.
 Read the back of your traffic ticket for additional information.